- Basics of GDPR and Fintech Regulations Explained

 Why Do We Need Regulation For Fintech Firms?

 Regulations have evolved to protect financial institutions, their customers, and the wider economy from financial crime.
 AML and KYC regulations are frequently updated to reflect changes in fraudulent and criminal methods.
 Wherever fintechs operate โ whether in financial services, customer verification, or transaction support โ they should ensure the same checks and security as the major financial institutions.
+Protection and compliance are crucial elements โ but there are other reasons for fintech to comply with regulations, such as:

 - Trust and Reputation: GDPR and other FinTech compliance builds trust with customers, demonstrating a commitment to protecting their sensitive financial data, thereby enhancing brand reputation and customer loyalty.